Liushahe: History

 On January 7, 2021, a group of villagers from Hualin Village, found an underground cellar below a pond and discovered 20,000 ancient coins (more than 100 kilograms) inside as they were removing sludge from the bottom of the pool during repair work.
 Most of ancient coins date back to the Northern Song dynasty (960-1127).

 Geography

 The town has three reservoirs: Qiguan Reservoir (奇观水库), Meihua Reservoir (梅花水库) and Tuanshan Reservoir (团山水库).

 Chu River is known as "Liushahe", a tributary of the Wei River, it flows through the town.

 The Fusi Mountain is a scenic spot in the town.

 Economy

 The mountains in the town contains a rich supply of granite.

 Citrus, peach, prunus mume and tobacco are important to the economy.

 Education

 There is one senior high school located with the town limits: Ningxiang No. 7 High School (宁乡七中).
 Public junior high schools in the town include the Liushahe Junior High School (流沙河中学).

 Culture

-Huaguxi is the most influence local theater.
+Huaguxi is the most influential local theater.